coldstar1993/zkRollup-privacy-utxo/architecture_and_flow.md

 Further, You had better make an account registration, meaning registering a unique account alias as further recipient name, as well as registering serveral spending key pairs for `more convinient & secure` note spending across multiple devices.

+### Account Creation
+As a new user entering Anomix Network, you need to create your own `Account`.
+Anomix account is a key pair derived uniquely from your L1 wallet, making usage of different cryptographic algorithm from Mina account generation.
+Each L1 wallet could only generate one corresponding Anomix L2 account.

+Brief progress of L2 account generation:
+* Anomix client asks your explorer wallet extension like `Auro wallet`, for the signature of a specific data piece.
+* Anomix client generate your L2 account's private key from the signature, then generate your L2 account's public key.
+The key pairs are the `viewing keys` of your L2 account.

+Then Your own Anomix L2 account is born officially!

+Apparently you `never` need to specially-carefully-privately keep L2 account's private key, Since it could be generated any time with your L1 account any where.